Tutorial SF 1

 Y = X*B # all filter components

-As one can see the artifacts have been, once gain, removed.
+The plot of the filtered data is shown in Fig. 2 in brick red.
+As one can see, the artifacts have been, once again, removed.
 The result is very close to the one obtained by SFA.

 Conclusion